 Competition can be fierce as the capital required to enter the industry is low.
-The company is facing competition not only from the specialty beverage shops such as Starbucks, Timothy's, and Second Cup, but also from quick-service restaurants such as McDonald's, donut shops such as Tim Hortons, dessert shops, high-end restaurants and other specialty retailers.
+The company is facing competition not only from the specialty beverage shops such as Starbucks, Timothy's, and Second Cup, but also from quick-service restaurants such as McDonald's, donut shops such as Tim Hortons, dessert shops, high-end restaurants, and other specialty retailers.
 Thus, the need for the company to keep expanding and differentiating its product lines and venture into unfamiliar territories is becoming inevitable.

 Customer loyalty is pertinent in this business.
-As a result, the company will continue to expand its popular loyalty card program, which has been effective in preventing other companies from stealing away Frenz's customers, to include products from other sister companies in the conglomerate group.
+As a result, the company will continue to expand its popular loyalty card program, which has been effective in preventing other companies from stealing away Frenz's customers.

-Adverse economic conditions may cause declines in general consumer demands for these highend products, driving the increase in costs and pressure for reduced quality of products, which in turn, may increase impacts from negative publicity.
+Adverse economic conditions may cause declines in general consumer demand for these highend products, driving an increase in costs and pressure to reduce the quality of products.
+This in turn, may increase impacts from negative publicity.